Chocolate dipped apples are a fun and easy make at home treat for any time of year, but they’re especially popular at Halloween.

 Gently move them around in the bowls to get an even decorative coating.

 Allow the apples to set at room temperature before serving.
+You can stand them on a baking tray or pan lined with parchment paper as they set.

 And remember, stick to chocolate candy if anyone for whom you’re making these treats has an allergy to nuts.